msi-ris/Tutorials/rnaseq_cmd.md

 This form will require the following information:

-- FTP directory where the data and metadata are deposited
+- FTP directory where the data and metadata are deposited (in this example `/uploads/my_submission`)
 - List of filenames that were uploaded
 - Release date of the data (can be in the future for data to be held privately during review)
 - Optional information: